cjc-lulus/crossrep/README.md

 -val filename:      To validate row count and agghash for each tables between target and source account, need to connect to both
 ```

+### Step 1

-### Step 1.
-Modify env_xxx.sh for environment variable used by python script
+Modify env_xxx.sh for environment variable used by python script.

-SRC_PROD_xxx is environment variable for snwoflake PROD account where customer source account locates (snowflake internal only)
+SRC_PROD_xxx is environment variable for snowflake PROD account where customer source account locates (snowflake internal only)
 SRC_CUST_xxx is environment variable for customer source account
 TGT_CUST_xxx is environment variable for customer target account
 SNOWHOUSE_xxx is environment variable for SNOWHOUSE (snowflake internal only)